 A measure of how accurately a system reproduces different frequencies.
 In the case of audio in a home theater system, it is desirable for the frequency response of a whole system, including speakers and subwoofer, to be from 10 Hertz to 20,000 Hertz ±3dB.
 This performance requires a very expensive system indeed and, in practice, very few systems will produce bass down to anything like that bottom limit.
 Manufacturers who claim a frequency response for speakers of, say, 20 to 20,000 Hertz without specifying decibel boundaries are telling you nothing.
 A tinny two inch transistor radio speaker can reproduce that range, although you won't actually hear it at either extreme because its output will be so low.
 Even subtle variations of less than half a decibel across the audio band can be quite audible, especially if they're spread over a fairly wide band of frequencies, and can thus change the character of the sound.
 Indeed, with speakers the single measure most closely related to their sound is the frequency response.
 (Home Theater Shack Glossary)

 Max Output Before Compression

 Max output before compression is measured using a 2M (23.8 second) sine sweep from 0 Hz to 200 Hz.
 The first sweep is taken after level matching 50Hz at 90db.
 The level is then raised by 5 db for each successive sweep until the output level is clearly compressed.
-The graph reflects the last sweep 'Before' compression is audible.
+The graph reflects the last sweep 'Before'

 Group delay is a good indicator as to whether a subwoofer provides tight bass or a sloppier/looser type of bass.
 Higher numbers equals 'looser' sound.